What to do before, during, and after the freeze.

 Remove frost cloth if temps rise.

-It’s okay to leave it in place for days (even weeks) as long as the temperatures don’t rise above 50.
+If you’ve covered plants with frost cloth it’s okay to leave it in place for days (even weeks) as long as the daytime temperatures don’t rise above 50.
 You should remove the cloth once temperatures rise into the 50s so that plants can remain acclimated to the cold and not get too comfortable in their makeshift greenhouses.